Experimenting with Emerging RISC-V Systems for Decentralised Machine Learning: Background and Motivation

-All listed FL frameworks share two characteristics, though: i) they are all implemented in Python, thus not taking performances seriously into account; and ii) all of them offer just one (or a small subset of) federation scheme; in other words, these software are highly specialised in handling just one communication graph and do not allow the user to specify and experiment with their personalised, complex, non-standard federation schema.
-These implementation choices constrain the possibility offered to researchers, who have to roam over a vast range of FL frameworks to study how different federation schemes perform at the system and model levels.
+All listed FL frameworks share two characteristics, though: i) they are all implemented in Python, thus not taking performances seriously into account; and ii) all of them offer just one (or a small subset of) federation scheme; in other words, this software is highly specialised in handling just one communication graph and does not allow the user to specify and experiment with their personalised, complex, non-standard federation schema.
+These implementation choices constrain the possibility offered to researchers, who must roam over a vast range of FL frameworks to study how different federation schemes perform at the system and model levels.
 Furthermore, since all FL frameworks have similar design ideas and implementation, there is no real alternative besides Python for FL practitioners.
 This fact can be problematic, especially when working with experimental or embedded hardware architectures which are power and computation constrained, such as edge nodes using emerging RISC-V CPUs.
 In contrast, our proposal leverages C/C++ for highly optimised code execution and a domain-specific language to specify the most suitable federation scheme.
+We verified experimentally the overhead introduced by using PyTorch's Python interface in place of the C++ LibTorch interface on the RISC-V platform.
+We chose RISC-V to stress the difference on a platform with low computational power and lack of optimised libraries.
+Using the MNIST benchmark from the official PyTorch examples, we trained the same CNN, comparing the runtimes of the two APIs.
+The results averaged across 5 runs show that the C++ API (314.5s) is about 30\% faster than the Python API (442.8s).